MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 #### Device Guard signing

-Make sure to follow [these steps](https://docs.microsoft.com/en-us/windows/msix/package/signing-package-device-guard-signing).
-Make sure you are assigning the appropriate roles.
+Make sure to follow [these steps](https://docs.microsoft.com/en-us/windows/msix/package/signing-package-device-guard-signing) and that you are assigning the appropriate roles in the Microsoft Store for Business.

 #### Expired certificate